 My little guy is now 9 months old and pretty much eats what we do at the table.
 I guess you could say my infant food philosophy falls near the Baby Led Weaning philosophy except that I do make an effort to mush up certain foods and make a few combinations of various healthy ingredients to serve as meals.
-Overall, for the most part I prefer to feed my little ones food as close to its original form as possible AND let him feed it to himself.
-It’s a messy process but he’s already a great eater like my first daughter was so I like to think this has something to do with it.
+Overall, for the most part I prefer to feed my little one food as close to its original form as possible AND let him feed it to himself.
+It’s a messy process but he’s already a great eater like my daughter was, so I like to think this has something to do with it.

 Like with freezer meal cooking I like to make double batches of recipes and freeze them for future use.
 I’ve put together a list of make-ahead meals for little ones that are easily freezable.

 To freeze portions of food that need to be divided up, I LOVE using these silicone baking cups.